Congress heads back to D.C. for a hectic lame-duck session - NewsBreak

 Florida Sen. Marco Rubio, however, called for a delay to his party’s elections next week, tweeting Friday that, “First we need to make sure that those who want to lead us are genuinely committed to fighting for the priorities & values of the working Americans (of every background) who gave us big wins in states like #Florida.”

-The post Congress heads back to D.C. for a hectic lame-duck session appeared first on Nebraska Examiner .
+The post Congress heads back to D.C. for a hectic lame-duck session appeared first on Louisiana Illuminator .

 Comments / 0